My Black Hair Is Turning Brown. What Should I Do?

 More: Which Vitamin Is Good for Black Hair?

-How can I fix my black hair from turning brown?
+How to prevent black hair turning brown?

 To prevent black hair from turning brown, it is recommended to use natural remedies such as applying a hair mask once a week, using a leave-in conditioner or hair sunscreen, avoiding chemical-loaded products, and using henna instead of hair dyes.
 It is also important to bathe in lukewarm water to avoid damaging hair.